William L. Shirer

-William Lawrence Shirer (/'SaIr@r/; February 23, 1904 – December 28, 1993) was an American journalist and war correspondent.
-He wrote The Rise and Fall of the Third Reich, a history of Nazi Germany that has been read by many and cited in scholarly works for more than 50 years.
-Originally a foreign correspondent for the Chicago Tribune and the International News Service, Shirer was the first reporter hired by Edward R. Murrow for what became a CBS radio team of journalists known as "Murrow's Boys".
-He became known for his broadcasts from Berlin, from the rise of the Nazi dictatorship through the first year of World War II (1939–1940).
-With Murrow, he organized the first broadcast world news roundup, a format still followed by news broadcasts.
+William Lawrence Shirer (/'SaIr@r/; February 23, 1904 – December 28, 1993) was an American journalist, war correspondent, and historian.
+His Nazi Germany history, The Rise and Fall of the Third Reich has been read and cited in scholarly works for more than 60 years; its 50th anniversary was marked by a new edition of the book.

+As a young man just out of college, in 1925 Shirer was hired by the Chicago Tribune and later worked for the International News Service; he was the first reporter hired by Edward R. Murrow for what became a CBS radio team of journalists known as "Murrow's Boys".
+He became well known for his broadcasts from Berlin, from the rise of the Nazi dictatorship through the first year of World War II.
+Together with Murrow, on Sunday, March 13, 1938, he organized the first broadcast world news roundup, a format still followed by news broadcasts.

-Shirer wrote more than a dozen books besides The Rise and Fall of the Third Reich, including Berlin Diary (published in 1941); The Collapse of the Third Republic (1969), which drew on his experience living and working in France from 1925 to 1933; and a three-volume autobiography, 20th Century Journey (1976 to 1990).
+Shirer published 14 books besides The Rise and Fall of the Third Reich, including Berlin Diary (published in 1941), The Collapse of the Third Republic (1969), several novels, and a three-volume autobiography, 20th Century Journey (1976 to 1990).

 Personal life

 Shirer's father was a Chicago lawyer, when he was born in 1904.
-When he was a child, his father died and the family moved to Cedar Rapids, Iowa.
-Shirer attended Washington High School and Coe College in Cedar Rapids, Iowa.
+His father died of peritonitis in 1913, when Shirer was 9 years old.
+The family moved to Cedar Rapids, Iowa.
+Shirer attended Washington High School and Coe College in Cedar Rapids.
 He graduated from Coe in 1925.
 He had to deliver newspapers and sell eggs to help the family finances.
 After leaving school he worked on the local newspaper, but ultimately was determined to leave Iowa.
-Working his way to Europe on a cattle boat to spend the summer there, he remained in Europe for 15 years.
+Working his way to Europe on a cattle boat with the intention of spending the summer, he remained there for fifteen years.

 He was a European correspondent for the Chicago Tribune from 1925 to 1932, covering Europe, the Near East and India.
-In India he formed a friendship with Mohandas Gandhi.
-Shirer lived and worked in France for several years starting in 1925.
-He left in the early 1930s but returned frequently to Paris throughout the decade.
-He lived and worked as a correspondent in Nazi Germany from 1934 to 1940.
+In India he formed a friendship with Mahatma Gandhi.
+Shirer lived and worked in Paris for several years starting in 1925.
+He left in the early 1930s but returned briefly to Paris in 1934 and then after Hitler's establishment of the Third Reich worked as a correspondent in Berlin from 1934 to 1940.

 In 1931, Shirer married Theresa ("Tess") Stiberitz, an Austrian photographer.
 The couple had two daughters, Eileen ("Inga") and Linda.
 Shirer and his wife divorced in 1970.
 In 1972 he married Martha Pelton, whom he divorced in 1975.
-His third (and final) marriage was to Irina Lugovskaya, a long-time teacher of Russian at Simon's Rock College.
+His third and final marriage was to Irina Lugovskaya, a long-time teacher of Russian at Simon's Rock College.
 Shirer and Irina had no children.

 Shirer was residing in Lenox, Massachusetts at the time of his death.